PashaNadeem/Credit-Card-Fraud-Detection-Project/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
-For questions or suggestions, please reach out to [your-email@example.com].
+For questions or suggestions, please reach out to nadeemasha9598@gmail.com